rutterksu/rutterksu/README.md

 - 👋 Hi, I’m @rutterksu
-- 👀 I’m a researcher in agronomy and soil science, and manage the KSRE Soil Testing Lab.
+- I manage the Kansas State Research and Extension Soil Testing Laboratory.

 <!---
 rutterksu/rutterksu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.